dojo/docs/quickstart/layoutWidgetHierarchies.rst

 .. contents::
 	:depth: 2

 Often developers will build a hierarchy of layout related widgets.
-For example, a `dijit.layout.BorderContainer <dijit/layout/BorderContainer>`_ will contain a few `dijit.layout.TabContainer <dijit/layout/TabContainer>`_'s, each of which has multiple `dijit.layout.ContentPane <dijit/layout/ContentPane>`_'s, each of which contains some other widgets like `dijit.form.TextBox <dijit/form/TextBox>`_ and `dijit.form.Button <dijit/form/Button>`_.
+For example, a :ref:`dijit.layout.BorderContainer <dijit/layout/BorderContainer>` will contain a few :ref:`dijit.layout.TabContainer <dijit/layout/TabContainer>`'s, each of which has multiple :ref:`dijit.layout.ContentPane <dijit/layout/ContentPane>`'s, each of which contains some other widgets like :ref:`dijit.form.TextBox <dijit/form/TextBox>` and :ref:`dijit.form.Button <dijit/form/Button>`.

 ========
 resize()